SupeRuier/awesome-active-learning/contents/AL_combinations.md

 Semantic Segmentation with domain adaptation：
 - Multi-Anchor Active Domain Adaptation for Semantic Segmentation [2021, ICCV]： One time selection, not in the conventional loop manner.
-- ADeADA: Adaptive Density-aware Active Domain Adaptation for Semantic Segmentation [2022]
+- ADeADA: Adaptive Density-aware Active Domain Adaptation for Semantic Segmentation [2022]:
+  Acquire labels of the samples with high probability density in the target domain yet with low probability density in the source domain

 Object Detection:
 - [A deep active learning system for species identification and counting in camera trap images [Arxiv, 2019]](https://arxiv.org/abs/1910.09716)